Table of Contents

 - Home disaster loans: Loans to homeowners or renters to repair or replace disaster-damaged real estate or personal property owned by the victim.
 Renters are eligible for their personal property losses, including automobiles.

-- Credit history: Applicants must have a credit history acceptable to SBA.
+- Credit history: Applicants must generally have a credit score between 620-650.

 - Repayment: Applicants must show the ability to repay all loans.